10-0856 / October 2010

 the street in the city, so-called street hails.
 The number of medallions is limited, currently to

 around 13,000, so someone interested in becoming a medallion taxicab driver or owning a medallion must purchase one from a current owner.
 The value of a taxicab medallion, depending on whether it is a medallion for an independent owner-operator or a corporate medallion, ranges respectively from over $500,000 to over $700,000.
-See www.usatoday.com (opens new window) (Aug.
+See www.usatoday.com (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+(Aug.
 7, 2009).
 A medallion can be transferred to a buyer meeting New York City qualifications, and it can serve as security for a loan.
 Further information about medallions is available on the New York City website. http://www.nyc.gov/html/tlc/medallion/html/background/main.shtml.

 Your client, a federal credit union (FCU) serving taxi owners in New York City, formed a CUSO to